Governance Foundation

 Your internal policies are your first line of defence

-Why AI Policy Development Cannot Wait for NZ Legislation
+Why Artificial Intelligence Policy Development Cannot Wait for NZ Legislation

-New Zealand's voluntary, principles-based approach places the burden of defining acceptable AI use squarely on each organisation.
-Without internal policies, there is no governance.
+New Zealand's voluntary, principles-based approach places the burden of defining acceptable AI use on each organisation.
+The Algorithm Charter is opt-in.
+The Public Service AI Framework applies to agencies, not the private sector.
+Without internal policies that translate these frameworks into operational controls, there is no governance.

 The Voluntary Gap